 About Business School Events

-The Business School proudly hosts a range of events throughout the year, independently, in conjunction with The University of Queensland, and with our industry partners.
-Our events may appeal to audiences of prospective, current or past students, members of the public or industry professionals.
+The Business School proudly hosts a range of events throughout the year for prospective, current or past students, members of the public or industry professionals.

 Venue